ray-project/ray/doc/source/ray-contribute/docs.md

 Sphinx then rebuilds only the pages that depend on your changes, leaving the rest untouched from the cache.

-We highly recommend this option if you need to make frequent uncomplicated changes.

 To use this option, you can run:
 ```shell